beginning of content

 You are at higher risk of HIV infection if:

-Some people are at a higher risk of HIV infection because they are exposed to more people with HIV infection or engage in more high-risk behaviour.
+Some people are at a higher risk of HIV infection because they are generally exposed to more people with HIV or are more frequently involved in high-risk behaviour.
 These include:

 When should I get tested for HIV?